tencentyun/TSR/Android Quick Start.md

 TSRPass tsrPass = new TSRPass(TSRPass.TSRAlgorithmType.STANDARD);

-// Initialize TSRPass and set the input image width, height and srRatio. tsrPass.init(inputWidth, inputHeight, srRatio);
+// Initialize TSRPass and set the input image width, height and srRatio.
+TSRPass.TSRInitStatusCode initStatus = tsrPass.init(inputWidth, inputHeight, srRatio);

+if (initStatus == TSRPass.TSRInitStatusCode.SUCCESS) {
    // Optional.
 Sets the brightness, saturation and contrast level of the TSRPass.
 The default value is set to (50, 50, 50).
    // Here we set these parameters to slightly enhance the image. tsrPass.setParameters(52, 55, 60);

    // If the type of inputTexture is TextureOES, you must transform it to Texture2D.
    // Conversion code can be written according to actual requirements.

    // Perform super resolution rendering on the input OpenGL texture and get the enhanced texture ID. int outputTextureId = tsrPass.render(inputTextureId);

    // Release resources when the TSRPass object is no longer needed. tsrPass.deInit();
+} else {
+   // Do other things
+}

 //----------------------GL Thread---------------------//
 ```